OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:quadratic}
 $$

 The rational quadratic model provides polynomial decay and can interpolate between exponential and Gaussian behaviors.
-It is useful when the spatial process exhibits intermediate smoothness or when the empirical semivariogram does not fit standard models well.[^rasmussen]
+It is useful when the spatial process exhibits intermediate smoothness or when the empirical semivariogram does not fit standard models well. {cite:p}`goovaerts_1997`

 ---